out4b/cdif/README.md

     response: 200 OK / 404 not found / 401 unauthrized

 ##### Get spec of a single device:
-Retrieve the spec of a single device, only successful after if device is connected
+Retrieve the spec of a single device, only successful if device is connected

     GET http://localhost:3049/device-control/<deviceID>/get-spec
     response: 200 OK / 404 not found / 401 unauthrized